Dentist Office Questions

 Q: Are there waiting periods?

 A: There are no waiting periods for diagnostic and preventive services, such as exams or cleanings.
-There is a 6-month waiting period for all plans for basic restorative services, such as fillings and extractions.
-If you enroll in the Gold or Silver plans, there is a 12-month waiting period for major services, such as crowns, oral surgery and dentures.
+There is a 6-month waiting period for all plans for basic restorative services, such as fillings and non-surgical extractions.
+If you enroll in the Platinum, Gold or Silver plans, there is a 12-month waiting period for major services, such as crowns, oral surgery, dentures and implants.

 Q: How can I cancel my policy?